infor-design/ids-animation/README.md

 <script src="node_modules/@dotlottie/player-component/dist/dotlottie-player.js"></script>`
 ```

-2. Server the file `animations/logo/logo-animation.lottie` with your application to any location
+2. Serve the file `animations/logo/logo-animation.lottie` with your application files to any location
 3. Add the following code to your page, correcting the path to the `.lottie` file

 ```js